Buying a Franchise: Everything You Need to Know

 Don’t believe the old urban legend that franchises have only a 5 percent failure rate.
 According to the 2012 findings of the Small Business Administration, franchises have roughly the same failure rate as other companies, suggesting that two-thirds of companies will fail after two years and only half make it to five.
 Be wary, as tons of franchisors make faulty claims that franchises are all but guaranteed to succeed while privately owned businesses are far more likely to fail.

 Many great resources are at your fingertips that can help guide your franchise in the right direction.
 If you need help with buying a franchise, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.